Smoking damages nearly every organ in the body. People can significantly reduce their chance of smoking-related disease by giving it up.

 - halitosis, or bad breath

 - reduced sense of taste

 Females who smoke can have more difficulty becoming pregnant.
 In males, smoking can cause impotence by damaging blood vessels in the penis.
 It can also damage sperm and affect sperm count.

-According to some studies, males who smoke have a lower sperm count than those who do not.
+According to some studies, males who smoke have a

 Smoking while pregnant increases a number of risks for the baby, including:

 - pregnancy loss

 - sudden infant death syndrome